 Excavation is a requisite part of construction, but it is important to exercise immense caution when digging.
 There are numerous safety hazards associated with digging, from striking a gas line to puncturing a water main and more.
 The Occupational Safety and Health Administration (OSHA) notes that excavation and trenching are “among the most hazardous construction operations.”

-The construction lawyers in Mobile, AL at Cotney Construction Law understand the multitude of safety concerns associated with digging and how to best avoid them.
+The Birmingham construction lawyers at Cotney Construction Law understand the multitude of safety concerns associated with digging and how to best avoid them.
 This article is the first part of a two-part series in which we will teach you about the underground utilities to be wary of when excavating for a construction project.
 Remember, it is imperative to call 811 to have your underground utilities mapped out before digging.

 Striking a gas line during an excavation can be deadly if you fail to follow the correct procedures.
 Gas lines are generally located 18-36 inches below the surface.
 You can usually recognize a leaking gas line by its unique smell reminiscent of rotten eggs.
 Gas is flammable and a single spark can lead to an active fire, so it is imperative to evacuate the affected area to somewhere a safe distance from the leak.
 Once you have fled to somewhere safe, you should call the utility company to alert a professional about the leak so it can be dealt with swiftly.